apache/cloudstack-docs-admin/source/networking2.rst

 defined by the load balancer vendor.
 The stickiness method could be load balancer-generated cookie, application-generated cookie, or source-based.
-In the source-based method, the source IP address is used to identify the user and locate the user’s stored data.
+In the source-based method, the source IP address is used to identify the user and locate the user's stored data.
 In the other methods, cookies are used.
 The cookie generated by the load balancer or application is included in request and response URLs to create persistence.
 The cookie name can be specified by the administrator or